 If you need more help establishing good sleep habits with your 0 to 4 month old, check out my Newborn Sleep Program.

 Babies Over 4 Months Old

 Wondering how to get your older baby to sleep without nursing?
 It’s very possible!
 If you haven’t established an eat play sleep routine, it’s not too late to start teaching your baby independent sleep habits.

-I always recommend starting sleep training at night time first and slowly working your way toward naps.
+I always recommend starting sleep training at night time first and slowly working your way toward sleep training naps.
 The drive for sleep is greater at night, so you’re more likely to see success and stick with it versus if you focused on naps first.

 You’ll want to make sure other elements are in place before sleep training, including an optimized sleep environment and that your baby is on an age-appropriate sleep schedule.

 Use white noise and nursery blackout curtains to optimize your baby’s sleep and set them up for success.
 I have a few other baby nursery must haves that help create a conducive sleep environment.

 If you’ve been co-sleeping and want to transition your baby to their crib, now is also a great time to do that.

 Make sure you are equipped with a plan before you start to sleep train.
 Being consistent will make all the difference in getting your baby to sleep.

 If you want a guide on how to stop nursing to sleep for your 4 month old through 2.5 year old, I have you covered!